High-Ticket Coaching Funnel: The Complete 2026 Guide

 A high-ticket coaching funnel isn't a series of disconnected steps.
 It's a single, cohesive journey that takes a stranger and transforms them into a $5,000–$25,000 client.
 Every element needs to work together — and the strategy needs to be defined before a single ad goes live.

 At Bombay Media, funnel architecture is the first thing we build with every coaching client.
-It's why our funnels have generated over $263,646 in tracked revenue.
+It's why our paid ads for coaches have generated over $263,646 in tracked revenue.
 The funnel is the foundation.
 Get it right, and everything else — ads, content, scaling — becomes dramatically easier.

 The High-Ticket Funnel Architecture